yyutong/tp/docs/DeveloperGuide.md

 * 1a.
 UniSave detects an error in the entered currency code.
     * 1a1.
 UniSave shows an error message with the correct usage of exchange.
+    * 1a2.
+User request to check for the currency codes according to the error message.
+    * 1a3.
+UniSave shows a table of Currency Codes.
+    * 1a4.
+User requests to exchange the currency of ExpenseBook with a valid currency code.
     * Use case ends.